 This morning the breakfast buffet which awaited Ted Worthington included fresh cherries, and he piled his bowl with them.
 Ana, the girl from the agency, had no doubt procured the cherries because it pleased her to see him spitting the stones across the table and into the teapot.

 Ted’s eyes sparkled with mischief and his face blazed as if it had been scrubbed vigorously with a cold flannel.
 He was still wearing his pyjamas – dressing was such a nuisance and it would not do to put off breakfast.
-The pyjamas were decorated with little aeroplanes, swarming over the cotton with ticklish wings.
+Little aeroplanes swarmed like gnats over the cotton.

 When Ted had finished his breakfast, Ana had some news.